 The Basics: Overview

-If talking about sex and STDs with your teen makes you nervous, you aren't alone.
+If talking about sex and STDs with your teen makes you nervous, you're not alone.
 It can be hard to know where to start.
 But it's important to make sure your teen knows how to stay safe.

 How do I talk with my teen?

-These tips can help you talk to your teen about preventing STDs:
+Use these tips to help you talk to your teen about preventing STDs:

-You can also ask your teen’s doctor to talk with your teen about preventing STDs.
+You can also ask your child’s doctor to talk with your teen about preventing STDs.
 This is called STD prevention counseling.

 The Basics: STD Facts